London – Hammersmith

 Experiments with dialysis

-In 1946 Hammersmith received one of Wilhelm Kolff’s rotating drum kidneys from Holland.
+In 1946 Hammersmith received one of Wilhelm Kolff’s rotating drum kidneys from Holland, pictured above.
 The initial contact was Dr Jo Joekes, who seems to have undertaken the major part in using it, and who took his dialysis expertise subsequently to RAF Halton and the Middlesex Hospital.
-Their results were published in 1948, ostensibly positive, but subsequent comments at meetings and in publications make their doubts apparent: huge effort and manpower was required to make the machine work safely and effectively.
+Their results were published in 1948, ostensibly positive, but subsequent comments at meetings and in publications make their doubts apparent: huge effort and manpower was required to make the machine work safely and effectively, and intensive conservative management was seeing successes and became the focus of research.

 Transplantation